garrensmith/LazyBoy/docs/viewqueries.md

 ## Find by property

 LazyBoy creates some generic views to be used with each model.
-These can be accessed via the `.where` property on each model.
+These can be accessed via the `.where` and `.findFirst` property on each model.
-It takes two arguments the propery to search by and the value of the propery to group by.
-This method always returns an array of the results.
+It takes two arguments, the propery to search by, and the value of the propery to group by.

+  `.where(property, value, function(err, items){} )`
+    - This method always returns an array of the results.
+The array will be 0 length if none are found.
+  `.findFirst(property, value, function(err, item){} )`
+    - This method always returns a single element, and err is non-null if not found.

       Album.where("band","coldplay", function (err, albums) {
         albums.forEach(....
+      });

+      Album.findFirst("band","coldplay", function (err, album) {
+        album. ...
       });

 ## Custom views